open-web3-stack/open-runtime-module-library/parameters/README.md

 ### Overview

-Offer a centra place to store and configure parameters.
+Offer a central place to store and configure parameters.